wet-boew/wet-boew-documentation/governance/meeting.md

 Summary of what has been discussed at meetings.

 ## Monthly meeting
+2024-10-31 (15 participants)
+* Attendees department: CRA; PSPC; ESDC; SSC; NRCAN
+* General:
+	* Debrief of recent releases;
+    * Honorable mentions :
+		* The topic page has been updated to the new template.
+		* The previous topic template will be deprecated during the next major release, expected in the coming month or early December.
+Custom styles used in version one will remain functional for at least one year following the official announcement email.
+After that period, the template will be removed unless further requests for extension are made or if it is determined that the old template is no longer in use.
+		* The GC Design System (GCDS) is still in its alpha state but is expected to be available soon.
+Migration is underway, with a pilot program planned for AEM authors and users to test GCDS cards on live pages.
+This will help evaluate the authoring experience, quality control, and performance, as well as identify any gaps or issues that need addressing.
+	* Update of Some of the features added since the last meeting:
+		* Stacked Header Pattern: A new pattern for stacked headers has been added.
+This now supports the hgroup element, and the style is applied inside the element.
+Further details will be shared after the release of the major GCWeb version.
+		* Simplified Page Details: The "Share This Page" feature has been removed from the page details section for simplicity.
+The revised version now has a more streamlined design with a single column layout.
+        * Topic Template Update: Modifications have been made to stabilize the template, including the removal of provisional classes in the code.
+        * Contributors and Social Media Components: These components have been updated for better integration and functionality.
+        * Experimental Feature Checklist: The checklist has been updated with better descriptions of the requirements and impacts on the department and public when experimental feature changes are introduced.
+* Next coming weeks:
+		* The GCDS pilot program will begin, inviting AEM authors and users to test the new system and provide feedback on the user experience, quality control, and page performance.
+        * Final approval from senior management is required before going live with the GCDS cards in AEM.
+* Questions/Comments:
+    * No questions or comments related to the recent or previous releases.
+    * discussions related to design systems.

 2024-06-27 (11 participants)
 * Attendees department: TBS; PSPC; SC; ESDC; SSC; NRCAN
 * General: